5 Insights into the Future of Work in a Pandemic

 Instead of wondering when the pandemic will end (and bring a return to normal), you can embrace the Work from Anywhere World™, a true era of reimagination that can be inspiring and exciting to lead, even as COVID-19 remains a controllable threat.
 These are important distinctions if you are gauging how the virus that started all this will influence the future of work in a pandemic and how that will inform your decisions about how you operate.

 2. The skills that are prioritized will change.

 By 2030, 17 million workers in the U.S. may need to leave their current employers and completely switch occupations.
-That’s 28% more workers than estimates before the pandemic, according to McKinsey Global Institute.
+That’s 28% more workers than estimated before the pandemic, according to McKinsey Global Institute.

 This kind of transition in work almost all at once can put into motion a new emphasis on:

 - Leaders reimagining their teams based on specific skills rather than specific seats.
 For example, there may be a smaller need for skills that can be automated and done much faster with few errors.
 Meanwhile, the need for social, emotional and technological skills is projected to grow by about 20% over the next ten years.